Exploiting the Alternatives: Coordinated Learning via Hierarchical RL for Dynamic VNEAP: Hierarchical RL for VNEAP

-The \emph{high-level action space} $A^{HL}=\{1,2, \dots,|\mathcal{A}_r|+1 \}$ is designed as a multibinary variable that indicates the selected alternative, in addition to the action of rejecting a VNR (meaning that none of its alternatives is selected).
+The \emph{high-level action space} $A^{HL}=\{1,2, \dots,|\mathcal{A}_r|+1 \}$ is designed as a discrete variable that indicates the selected alternative, in addition to the action of rejecting a VNR (meaning that none of its alternatives is selected).
+We denote the sampled action at time $t$ as $a^{HL}_t$.

 The \emph{High-level reward $R^{HL}$} is designed to guide the agent to optimize the long-term resource efficiency.
 We define $r_{t}^{HL} \in R^{HL}$ as follows: